St Paul's Cathedral: Old St Paul's

+St Paul's Theatre

+The St Paul's Theatre (1575–1606) was converted by Sebastian Westcott, the cathedral's organist, from the Almoner's Hall of the cathedral.
+The genesis and layout was similar to Blackfriars Theatre, but smaller.
+Music for organ was specified in a number of plays.
+The works were staged at the private St Paul's Theatre by the choristers of the St Paul's Cathedral.
+A boy company performed plays, without any involvement of adult actors.
+The boy actors at St Paul's were primarily choristers, playing to paying audiences.The boy companies were viewed as respectable, but played less frequently than the adult companies, and had little crowd trouble.
+The boy choristers of St Paul's Cathedral used the Almoner's Hall from 1575 until 1584.

 Present St Paul's

 The task of designing a replacement structure was officially assigned to Sir Christopher Wren on 30 July 1669.
 He had previously been put in charge of the rebuilding of churches to replace those lost in the Great Fire.
-More than 50 City churches are attributable to Wren.
+More than 50 city churches are attributable to Wren.
 Concurrent with designing St Paul's, Wren was engaged in the production of his five Tracts on Architecture.

-Wren had begun advising on the repair of the Old St Paul's in 1661, five years before the fire in 1666.
-The proposed work included renovations to interior and exterior to complement the classical facade designed by Inigo Jones in 1630.
+Wren had begun advising on the repair of the Old St Paul's' in 1661, five years before the fire in 1666.
+The proposed work included renovations to the interior and exterior to complement the classical facade designed by Inigo Jones in 1630.
 Wren planned to replace the dilapidated tower with a dome, using the existing structure as a scaffold.
-He produced a drawing of the proposed dome which shows his idea that it should span nave and aisles at the crossing.
+He produced a drawing of the proposed dome, which shows his idea that it should span the nave and aisles at the crossing.
 After the Fire, it was at first thought possible to retain a substantial part of the old cathedral, but ultimately the entire structure was demolished in the early 1670s.

-In July 1668 Dean William Sancroft wrote to Wren that he was charged by the Archbishop of Canterbury, in agreement with the Bishops of London and Oxford, to design a new cathedral that was "Handsome and noble to all the ends of it and to the reputation of the City and the nation".
+In July 1668, Dean William Sancroft wrote to Wren that he was charged by the Archbishop of Canterbury, in agreement with the bishops of London and Oxford, to design a new cathedral that was "Handsome and noble to all the ends of it and to the reputation of the City and the nation."
 The design process took several years, but a design was finally settled and attached to a royal warrant, with the proviso that Wren was permitted to make any further changes that he deemed necessary.
 The result was the present St Paul's Cathedral, still the second largest church in Britain, with a dome proclaimed as the finest in the world.
-The building was financed by a tax on coal, and was completed within its architect's lifetime with many of the major contractors engaged for the duration.
+The building was financed by a tax on coal and was completed within its architect's lifetime, with many of the major contractors engaged for the duration.